xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 different mechanism such as the marking editor (persisting the data into `application.mark`).
-5.3.2.2  In any such form, BridgePoint would need to read this file and pass the data to the xText Parser so it could "see" these library folders (see 5.1).
+5.3.2.2  In any such form, BridgePoint would need to read this file and pass the data to the Xtext Parser so it could "see" these library folders (see 5.1).

 5.3.3  Leverage existing eclipse infrastructure for linked resources.
 5.3.3.1  Eclipse provides the ability to create linked resources that are basically the equivalent of a Unix filesystem symbolic link.
-5.3.3.2  By placing these links under the current project's `models/` folder there is not change to the xText MASL Parser needed, it sees the contents of the linked resource automatically.
+5.3.3.2  By placing these links under the current project's `models/` folder there is not change to the Xtext MASL Parser needed, it sees the contents of the linked resource automatically.

 5.4  The chosen option to use is 5.3.3.